Home Building and Remodeling

 In new-home construction, the homeowner can take action against the contractor for breach of warranty and recover either the amount necessary to fix the defect, or the difference between the value of the home without the defect and the value of the home with the defect.
 In remodeling projects, the homeowner can take action against the contractor for breach of warranty and recover damages up to the amount necessary to fix the problem.

-In both new-home and home improvement construction, the contractor is not liable for problems caused by work for which they were not responsible, or products they did not furnish; damage not reported by the homeowner within six months of discovering the problem; damage such as personal injury or loss of personal property; damage due to normal wear and tear; loss or damage due to others’ negligence; and, in the case of home improvements, loss or damage due to defects in the existing structure not caused by the home improvement.
+In both new-home and home improvement construction, the contractor is not liable under the home warranty statute found at Minnesota Statutes, chapter 327A, for problems caused by work for which they were not responsible, or products they did not furnish; damage not reported by the homeowner within six months of discovering the problem; damage due to normal wear and tear; loss or damage due to others’ negligence; and, in the case of home improvements, loss or damage due to defects in the existing structure not caused by the home improvement.
 There are additional exclusions spelled out in State law as well.

 These statutory warranties are in addition to any other warranties that the contractor agrees to provide as part of the contract.
 You should, therefore, be sure that you have read and understand the extent of any contractual warranties that your contractor agrees to provide.
 You should also be sure that you understand what steps you must take to exercise your rights under any contractual warranties that the contractor agrees to provide.